 Zack Shariff, Allen & Shariff Corporation

 “ I come from a family of engineers and my dream was to pursue my education in the United States.
-My grandfather, father, and uncle pulled together to buy me a one way ticket to the United States, and the rest is history.
-I feel like I am living the American dream.
+My father and two uncles pulled together their money to buy me a one way ticket to the United States and the rest is history.
+I feel like I am living the American Dream.
 This is the best gift they could have given me and I love sharing that gift with others.”

-When asked what advice he would give to students who were in a similar position to him, Shariff responds, “I would encourage them to make friends in the local community where there are great opportunities to become who you want to be.
-I went to school full time in the day and worked odd jobs at night, I was determined to succeed but I really did not know anyone.
-I was lucky enough to be ‘adopted’ by a family who became a big part of my success.
+When asked what advice he could give students who were in a similar position to him, Shariff responds, “I would encourage them to make friends in the local community where there are great opportunities to become who you want to be.
+I went to school fulltime in the day and worked odd jobs at night, I was determined to succeed but I really did not know anyone.
+I was lucky enough to be “adopted” by a family who became a big part of my success.
 We still talk today.”
 Shariff adds, “ I encourage everyone to support the HCC Educational Foundation by contributing to student scholarships and by mentoring a student.
 Our future and our nations future depends on young, bright minds.”